emmajane/gitforteams/slides/slides/workshop-devwinter.md

 Note: if you have the concept of stable releases, hotfixes, point releases, security releases, multiple supported versions, etc, then you need this granularity for your branches.
 There is always a period of time where you do not trust your code/developers and want to have a separate QA period.
 Thinking like a download-able product: version 4 vs. version 5 of The Software (a piece of software)

-## Continuous Deployment
+## Constant Integration

 - Code is deployed faster than scheduled releases; assumes all check-ins are deployable.
 - Requires (trusted) test coverage.
-- Typically uses a mechanical gatekeeper (CI) to check in code to the master branch.
+- Typically uses a mechanical gatekeeper to check in code to the master branch.
 - Often has flippers/flags for fine grained access to in-progress features.
 - Fewer branches to maintain / keep updated.